meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 was present.](#blackdog) For me, at least, there was no secret about the matter, for I was, in a way, a sharer in his alarms.
-He had taken me aside one day and promised me a silver fourpenny on the first of every month if I would only keep my “weather-eye open for a seafaring man with one leg” and let him know the moment he appeared.
+He had taken me aside one day and promised me a silver fourpenny on the first of every month if I would only keep my [:“weather-eye open for a seafaring man with one leg”](#blackdog) and let him know the moment he appeared.
 Often enough when the first of the month came round and I applied to him for my wage, he would only blow through his nose at me and stare me down, but before the week was